sm634/SentiModels/README.md

 providing train and valid loss.
 It will then save the parameter values in the 'model_parameter' folder for the param configuration that achieved the lowest valid loss score.

+To run the model training script on the dataset of your choice, run the command with the following params:

+    - python main.py --preprocessor True --train_set <you-train-data-file-name.csv> --valid_set <your-valid-data-file-name.csv>

 ### Dataset
 - The datasets used to train, validate and test the model(s) are listed below: